-In 1919, people were talking about it, and in 2020—when we are this month celebrating the 100th anniversary of the 19th Amendment—we still haven’t figured it out: How much are married women influenced by their husbands’ vote?
+In 1919, people were talking about this issue, and in the 21st Century we still haven’t figured it out: How much are married women influenced by their husbands’ vote?

 The May 1919 issue of Ladies Home Journal ran a story with the headline, “Does the Wife Vote Like Her Husband?”
 One unidentified man thought he had the answer.
 “On moral issues the women vote independently–and always will,” he declared.
 “On political questions they vote with their husbands.”
 The article identifies moral issues as “education, health, prohibition, closing houses of ill-repute, the income tax” and local issues.
 Uh, it seems like that covers just about everything important.

-But in any case, we’re pretty sure this confident expert on women’s voting behavior (before there even was a real track record of women’s voting behavior) couldn’t imagine that the consternation about women’s independence (or not) at the ballot box would still be going on in the 21st Century.
+But in any case, we’re pretty sure this confident expert on women’s voting behavior (before there even was a real track record of women’s voting behavior) couldn’t imagine that the consternation about women’s independence (or not) at the ballot box would still be going on in 2022 .

-Last week, Marie Stolis published a piece in Vice under the headline, “The Decades-Long Debate Over Whether Women Vote Like Their Husbands.”
-The story is comprehensive, prompted presumably by the 19th Amendment anniversary and a notorious statistic—which has been debated, but still sticks—that 53 percent of white women voted for Trump in 2016.
+Recently, Marie Stolis published a piece in Vice under the headline, “The Decades-Long Debate Over Whether Women Vote Like Their Husbands.”
+The story is comprehensive, prompted presumably by the 19th Amendment anniversary, and it’s a debate that has grown more urgent with the news that 53 percent of white women voted for Trump in 2020, more than had voted for him in 2016.

 The (White) Husband Effect